 Team Role Strategic Partnerships Manage the direct procurement of goods and services for all entities across the Great Southern Bank Group.
-This includes leading the Group's actions in managing modern slavery risks faced as a purchaser of goods and services.
-The Strategic Partnerships team also works closely with Mutual Marketplace Pty Ltd (ABN 35 615 297 820) (Mutual Marketplace), which provides specialised procurement services for the Great Southern Bank Group.
-The Majority of the Bank's procurement is undertaken by Mutual Marketplace.
+This includes establishing ESG frameworks and principles and leading the Group's actions in managing modern slavery risks faced as a purchaser of goods and services.
+The Strategic Partnerships team also works closely with Mutual Marketplace Pty Ltd (ABN 35 615 297 820) (Mutual Marketplace), which provides specialised procurement services for the Great Southern Bank Group aligned to our frameworks and principles.
+The majority of the Bank's procurement is undertaken by Mutual Marketplace.
 Banking Operations Manages customer due diligence for the Group's banking and lending operations and plays a key role in managing the Group's exposure to financial crime risks, including modern slavery risks as a banking provider and lender.
 Financial Crimes Manages transaction monitoring and enhanced due diligence.
-Together with the Banking Operations team, plays a key role in managing the Group's exposure to financial crime risks, including modern slavery risks as a banking provider and lender.
-Subsidiaries Responsible for the management and operations of CCF, CCI and CUAM (which are not reporting entities), in accordance with the Group's frameworks.
-Treasury Responsible for the management of investments for all Group entities, and the actions the Group will take to manage our exposure to modern slavery risks within our investments.
+Together with the Banking Operations team, the Financial Crimes team plays a key role in managing the Group's exposure to financial crime risks, including modern slavery risks as a banking provider and lender.
+Subsidiaries Responsible for the management and operations of CCF, CCI and CUAM, in accordance with the Group's frameworks.
+Treasury Responsible for the management of treasury-related investments for all Group entities, and the actions the Group will take to manage our exposure to modern slavery risks within our investments.